AndreyKoudr/FiniteElements/README.md

 # FiniteElements

-  Conforming finite elements
+  Finite elements
   --------------------------
   This is an example code (VS 2019 without Windows specifics) on how to write approximation and solution to a partial differential equation with conforming linear finite elements.
 Everything from scratch, no third-party code.

-  The element with all associated code is here in <I>Conforming3D.h</I>.
-"Conforming" means that you do not have to use a conformal mesh but build approximation on such constructions like balanced octrees.
-The element provides continuous approximation across element faces, but its shape functions are not trivial.
+  These are useful classes here which can be used separately :
+  - Vector4 - SIMD-accelerated 4 component vector based on 4-byte floats
+  - Matrix - 2-dimensional matrix with operators and inversion of 2 x 2, 3 x 3 and 4 x 4 matrices
+  - FEMVirtMatrix - SIMD-accelerated banded matrix to solve FEM systems - real code speedup
+  - Conforming3D - conforming linear finite element with all tested formulae

   Conforming linear finite element
   --------------------------------
   <I>K.-W. Cheng, T.-P. Fries.
 XFEM with Hanging Nodes for Two-phase
 Incompressible Flow</I>.
+  The element with all associated code is here in <I>Conforming3D.h</I>.
+"Conforming" means that you do not have to use a conformal mesh but build approximation on such constructions like balanced octrees.
+The element provides continuous approximation across element faces, but its shape functions are far from being trivial.

            (7)----------18-----------(6)
            /|                        /|